 Information is checked through the VBA to verify eligibility for VA benefits.
-Information about military service history is verified against official DoD military records and income information is verified using information from the Social Security Administration.
+Information about military service history is verified against official DoD military records and income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).